mabdulkadr/Intune-Scripts/Remediation Scripts/OneDriveBackup/README.md

 #### Description

-This script performs the backup of the user's OneDrive Desktop folder to their OneDrive for Business account.
+This script performs the backup of the user's OneDrive folders to their OneDrive for Business account.
 It includes functionality to:

 - Authenticate with Microsoft Graph using app-only authentication.
 - Create a backup folder with the current date.
-- Upload files from the local OneDrive Desktop folder to the backup location.
+- Upload files from the local OneDrive folders to the backup location.
 - Retain backups for a specified number of days and remove older backups.
 - Handle large file uploads using chunked upload sessions.